muckelba/poracleWiki/userguide/en/individuals.md

 nav_order: 2
 layout: default
 parent: English
-grand_parent: v3 Userguide
+grand_parent: User Guide
 ---

 # Poracle for Individuals
 Aside from using the bot in groups, it is possible to receive personalized notifications from the bot in a private chat.
-Since not every user is supposed to be able to message the bot directly, you have to be granted access first.
-To do so, you have to send the command

-**`/poracle`**

-into a group chat with the bot.
-The respective user will be entered into the database and granted access to the private chat.
-You have to decide which group you want to use for access grants and inform us about your decision in advance.
-If you remove a user from the group for registration (which means they are no longer in a group with the bot), they lose their private access to the bot soon after.
+To use poracle, you first need to be registered.
+The registration mechanism is different for each installation of Poracle - but you may be granted access by a specific role or group membership - or you may need to call for Poracle by sending a command such as **`/poracle`** into a specific registration channel.

 Once you have entered the */poracle*-command, you will receive a green check mark emoji in response.
 Afterwards, the user has to start the bot privately.
-All commands in the following chapters cannot be used in the public group.
+Configuration of tracking in public groups or channels is only available to administrators.

+Your administrator may also have set up PoracleWeb, a web based configuration tool which allows you to add tracking in a visual way.